jagermesh/bike/README.md

 ## How to get it

-Clone GitHub repository or download zip from <a href="https://github.com/jagermesh/bike/downloads">downloads</a> section.
+Clone GitHub repository or download zip from <a target="_blank" href="https://github.com/jagermesh/bike/downloads">downloads</a> section.

 ## Going to use Bike for WordPress, Joomla, Drupal management?